jchuayurui/framelementproj/README.md

 3. Create Boundary Condition file

   Understanding the Boundary Condition file is important as well.
+In our file `Truss2D.m`, it is loaded as a data with the text file `'Input_bc_disp_truss.txt`.
 Let us take a look at an example of a Cantilever.

   ![Cantilever](/images/cantileverbc.JPG)